Immersive Studio Visit

-AL: How long do you usually spend time at your studio during workday?
+AL: How much time will you spend at your studio during any given workday?

-AL: Tell me more about ‘artist retreat’ that you mentioned above.
+AL: Tell me more about this artists' retreat.

 TM: My partner Afsana Khundkar, and I have been working on the artist retreat for the better part of 5 years now.
 The first trip was to visit a friend of ours, who had a place in Sullivan County.
 That first year we took our boys up to Lake George further upstate.
 We spent the night, woke up the next morning and high tailed it to our own private woods in Sullivan County.
 That first summer all we had was the Volkswagen Passat and a couple 2 man tents.
 We started by clearing the Forrest enough so we could work.
 We bought a small 12' x 24' barn shed and promptly began converting it into a livable house.
 Over the years that shed has been converted into a full on house with proper windows, doors, insulation, electricity and heat.

 Throughout our time up in our retreat, we have always had a fire pit where we cooked on and used it to stay warm.
 It has evolved over the years.
 Over time I built a stone wall behind the pit, and then a roof to protect it from the elements.
 The premise behind the entire retreat has always been to reuse and re-purpose materials.
 The fire pit evolved into a "fire room" or kitchen complete with a wood burning stove.
 We got windows from the city both donated and recycled from various Dumpster dives.
 The fire room now has wrap around windows, a metal roof and a nice porch off the back of it.